 SHELL MITTENS OR GLOVES

 - Surplus liner gloves

-- Decathlon Trek 500 Hiking Overgloves (Mittens); no longer for sale
+- Decathlon Trek 500 Hiking Overgloves (Mittens); for sale seasonally it seems.

 - Borah eVent Mittens

 - Tusko nitrile chore gloves; For those on a budget or if you want to keep stashed in your day pack or emergency kit

 …and finally, my Log House Designs Easy Gaiters II